menrique/adbum/README.md

 More details can be found at <https://github.com/thoughtbot/paperclip#image-processor>

 ### SQLite
-*Adbun* uses SQLite to persist and query images.
+*Adbum* uses SQLite to persist and query images.
 To check if you have SQLite installed, please type in the command line:

 ```sqlite3```